omermx/birthday_app/README.md

 # Birthday Tracker

-A modern web application for tracking birthdays and anniversaries by importing calendar files.
+A totally vibe coded, modern web application for tracking birthdays and anniversaries by importing calendar files.
 Built with React and powered by Vite for fast development and optimal performance.

 ## Overview